-10. Manifold pressure may be adjusted within the range of 3.2 inches W.C. to 3.8 inches W.C. to get rated input ± 2 percent.
-See Section 19, "Manifold Pressure Adjustment".
-If you cannot get rated input with manifold pressure within the allowable range, you must change orifices.
+10. Manifold pressure may be adjusted within the range of 3.2" W.C. to 3.8" W.C. to get rated input ± 2 percent.
+See Section 19, "Manifold Pressure Adjustment."
+If rated input with manifold pressure cannot be gotten within the allowable range, orifices must be changed.